dimerapp/fs-client/README.md

 ## Events
 Following is the list of events and data associated with them.

+> The versions inside the events will have additional property called `zoneSlug` attached on them.
+You can use that property to add data to the datastore.

 | Event | Data | Description |
 |-------|------|-------------|